 The 1927 Flood

-Jackson’s car stalled after he hit a hole while driving through the rising Potash Brook near his home in Barre.
+Lt Gov. Hollister Jackson was one of the casualties.
+His car stalled after he hit a hole while driving through the rising Potash Brook near his home in Barre.
 A witness saw his hat and glasses knocked off, and he seemed dazed.
 He then got out of his car and began walking toward his home.
 Rushing water carried him away, despite attempts to save him.
-He drowned, and the next day his body was recovered from the Potash about a mile from where he was last seen.
+He drowned, and the next day his body was recovered from the Potash about a mile from where people saw him last.

 After the floodwaters receded, Vermont rebuilt its infrastructure.
 New bridges were constructed on reinforced concrete and new two-lane roads and railroads rebuilt on raised beds of rock and dirt.